Theory

 Sheet Music image

-The program in Music Theory at Ohio State provides students with skills and knowledge for all careers in music.
-The innovative undergraduate curriculum comprises the core courses in theory and aural training, fostering strong musicianship through creative exercises in improvisation and composition.
-Upper-level courses, also taken by MA/MM students, include counterpoint and theory, and analysis classes in music of four historical periods, and offerings in music technology.
+Music theory at Ohio State provides students with skills and knowledge for all careers in music.
+The innovative undergraduate curriculum fosters strong musicianship through creative exercises in improvisation and composition, as well as analysis of various repertoires including Western classical, pop and jazz.
+Upper-level undergraduate courses, also taken by master's students, include analysis of popular music; video game music; 18th, 19th and 20th century music; extended tonality, counterpoint, and music technology.

 Theory Assessments and Diagnostic Exams